kubeshop/testkube/docs/docs/articles/creating-tests.md

             memory: 512Mi
 ```

-When you run such a test, you will face a memory limit for the scraper pod, when the default scraper job template doesn't have any resource constraints.
+When you run such a test, you will face a memory limit for the scraper pod, if the default scraper job template doesn't have any resource constraints.

 ### Mounting ConfigMap and Secret to Executor Pod

-If you need to mount your ConfigMap and Secret to your executor environment, then you can provide them as additional
+If you need to mount your ConfigMap and Secret to your executor environment, you can provide them as additional
 parameters when you create or run the test using the `--mount-configmap` and `--mount-secret` options:

 ```sh